nehakalra54/acrolinx-sidebar-demo-osx/README.md

 ![Sidebar](./doc/AcrolinxSidebar.png)

 ###Acrolinx Application for Mac
-Acrolinx Applicaiton for Mac helps you open a sidebar for a document open in an editor application like MS Word for Mac.
+Acrolinx Applicaiton for Mac helps you open a sidebar for a document open in an editor like Microsoft Word for Mac.
 Acrolinx application can show sidebar for only those applications for which it finds an Acrolinx plugin installed.

 ![Architecture](./doc/ArcrolinxAppArc.png)